claussmann/GoodVoteX/README.md

 # GoodVotes
 A scientifically approved voting platform for complex preferences.

-# Please Note:
-This application is only tested with the Chrome browser family.
-In particular, we are currently working on a fix for Firefox.
-It seems that firefox is not supporting our drag-and-drop functions.

 ## Run

 For development, simply run the script `run-debug.sh` in `Application/Server`.